rdkcentral/rdkservices/docs/api/VoiceControlPlugin.md

 <a name="configureVoice"></a>
 ## *configureVoice*

 Configures the RDK's voice stack.
-NOTE: The URL Scheme determines which VREX API protocol is used.
+NOTE: The URL Scheme determines which API protocol is used.
 Supported URL schemes include:
 * http/https - VREX Legacy HTTP API
 * ws/wss - VREX XR18 WS API
 * vrng/vrngs - VREX NextGen WS API.
+* aows/aowss - Audio only over websockets with no protocol layer.
+* sdt - Simple data transfer for direct handling of audio in the protocol layer.

 ### Events